MrRisoni/otaredux/README.md

-Gargantuan Multi-lingual Online Travel Agency Booking App (still a Work in Progress)
+Gargantuan Multi-lingual Online Travel Agency Booking App

 Largely inspired from kiwi.com as well as other sites